Winter Fun in LaPorte County

 Settling into a romantic inn, glitzy hotel, or your own cottage makes an escape from everyday life about as perfect as you can get.

 Blue Chip Casino, Hotel & Spa, Michigan City – Known as Northern Indiana’s favorite place to play, the Blue Chip is also a terrific place to stay.
-When you walk into this gleaming hotel, ultimate pleasure awaits, including a casino that never closes with 1,700 slot machines and 40 gaming tables, five restaurants, the lavish Spa Blu, and luxurious guest rooms and suites.
+When you walk into this gleaming hotel, ultimate pleasure awaits, including a casino with slot machines and gaming tables, a sports book, delicious restaurants and luxurious guest rooms and suites.

 Brewery Lodge, Michigan City – This 12-suite boutique hotel is located on 40 acres of forested land with streams, ponds, and wildlife.
 Guest rooms offer views of the wooded property.
 The main house, built in 1930 and featuring hand-hewn timbers and fireplaces, includes a craft beer and wine lounge and a restaurant open to the public for daily dinners and Sunday brunch.